vishwacsena/composer-managed-lab/04-help_cancel_dialog.md

 26. Use the `+` button again, this time choose `Dialogs >`, then `Cancel all dialogs`

-> When triggered, this will cause the bot to cancel any active dialogs, and send the user back to the main prompt.
+> When triggered, this will cause the bot to cancel any active dialogs, and send the user back to the main dialog.

 <center>
 <img src="./assets/04/cancel-flow.png" style="background-color:white" width = "400" />